|

 BELGIUM, 2001, (see the full sheet below) Scott 1781h

-from a souvenir sheet marking 75th anniversary of the University
+from a souvenir sheet marking 75th anniversary of the university.

 Note the name of Jesuit Teilhard de Chardin at the bottom of the list of scientists.

-Teilhard was born in 1881 in Auvergne, France, and he entered the Jesuits in 1911.
+Teilhard de Chardin was born in 1881 in Auvergne, France, and he entered the Jesuits in 1911.
 Forced by the Waldeck-Rousseau law of 1901 to leave France he and other Jesuits continued their studies at Maison St. Louis on the Isle of Jersey.
 He later finished his doctorate in paleontology at the Sorbonne and lectured at the Institut Catholique in Paris.
 In 1926 his attempts to unite science and theology in a cosmic evolutionary vision were rebuffed by superiors, and his work for the next 20 years were centered on geology and paleontology in China.
-This was a disciplinary and geographical exile, though Teilhard managed to roam the world from China and continued his philosophical and theological writings privately.
+This was a disciplinary and geographical exile, though he managed to roam the world from China and continued his philosophical and theological writings privately.
 When he died on Easter Sunday in 1955 in the United States, his manuscripts survived him, were published posthumously, and found a warmer welcome among philosophers, theologians, and scientists of the next generation.
-More

 Teilhard de Chardin seems to be the central focus of the sheet, Scott 1781